Poet, writer, critic, author of

 •My short story, 'The Sea', is published by the Ernest Hemingway Foundation in Hemingway Shorts Vol. 5, among other finalists of their annual short-fiction prize.

-•An essay from by forthcoming essay collection THE UNDISCOVERED COUNTRY appears over at ELECTRIC LITERATURE.
+•An essay from THE UNDISCOVERED COUNTRY appears over at ELECTRIC LITERATURE.

 •An extract from my poem 'Ibis' appears in the July/August issue of POETRY.